View more

 © UNICEF/ Ashley Gilbertson

-In this age where an image travels within milliseconds, where a child’s face in vulnerable situation can be uploaded, shared, and forgotten in the span of a scroll.
+In an age where an image travels within milliseconds — where a child’s face in a vulnerable situation can be uploaded, shared, and forgotten in the span of a scroll — this conversation invites us to reflect.

-Set in Geneva, a city of diplomacy and connectivity, we draw inspiration on the ethics of representation, especially in zones of conflict and displacement.
-It reminds us that every image of a child is a negotiation of power.
-Ethical guidelines are not bureaucratic checklists, they are moral compasses.
-They ask us to center consent, dignity, and context as the very architecture of the image.
+Set in Geneva, a city where diplomacy and connectivity converge, the session explores the ethics of representation, especially in zones of conflict and displacement.
+Here, ethical guidelines are more than checklists — they are moral compasses placing consent, dignity and context at the heart of every image.

 Yet the terrain is shifting.
-Technology has expanded the possibilities of storytelling and the risks.
-How do we navigate this new landscape without losing our moral footing?
+Technology has opened new doors for storytelling — and new risks.
+How do we navigate this evolving landscape without losing our moral compass?

 – Conflict and consent: How do we ensure informed consent in crisis zones, especially with minors?